Max Kepler Player Props: Twins vs. Red Sox

 Max Kepler At The Plate

-- Kepler is batting .189 with five doubles, seven home runs and 12 walks.
+- Kepler has five doubles, seven home runs and 12 walks while hitting .189.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.